-From qualifications, extracurricular activities, academic specialities, personality to skills and awards or achievements, this part of the recommendation should talk all about the applicant.
-The applicant should make sure to provide the recommender with all the required information such as their transcript, GPA, class participation, challenges met, projects, hobbies, updated CV, list of achievements, extracurricular activities, awards of recognitions and so on.
+From qualifications, extracurricular activities, academic specialities, and personality to skills and awards or achievements, this part of the recommendation should talk all about the applicant.
+The applicant should make sure to provide the recommender with all the required information such as their transcript, GPA, class participation, challenges met, projects, hobbies, updated CV, list of achievements, extracurricular activities, awards or recognitions and so on.

 It should also include the student’s area of interest or which subject they are good at or interested in.
 It should be able to persuade the reader that the applicant is genuinely passionate about the program that they are applying for.

 Apart from these, the letter should further have details about the applicant’s personal qualities, attitude or zeal to move forward or improve and excel in the field of study.
 Another important point to mention here is the student’s future career goals or aspirations which will make them an important part of the university.